Categories: Instruction and information

 Explanation

-The acid test is the most popular and reliable home method but
+The acid test is a popular and reliable home method but

-The acid always turns red the first time on a silverplated item.
+The acid always turns red on a silverplated item.

 Wipe it off and repeat six or seven times in the same spot, letting the acid sit for 15-30 seconds each iteration.